tfpf/WSLNotify/README.md

 * Multiple notifications fill up the system tray with the application icon.

 # Environment-Agnostic Configuration Files
-`dotfiles` contains my configuration files for Bash, Zsh and GVIM (and some other stuff).
-These can be used on GNU/Linux or WSL without making any changes whatsoever.
+I am also using this repository to store my dotfiles; the ones for Bash, Zsh and GVIM can be used on GNU/Linux or WSL without making any changes whatsoever.
 Having identical files for both means I don't have to spend time setting up my environment.

 There are a few nifty hacks implemented.